|His Royal Highness Prince Maha Vajirunhis was born on 27 June 1878, the 20th

 child of His Majesty King Chulalongkorn and the eldest son of Queen Sawang

 Vadhana.
 As he was the eldest son to hold the royal rank of "Chao

-In the old Siam, there were no crown princes, but there was a title of Maha Uparaja, which was styled the front palace (Wang Na), acting as deputy to the king.
+In the old Siam, there were no crown princes, but there was a title of Maha Uparaja, which was styled the Front Palace (Wang Na), acting as deputy to the king, as well as heir to the throne.
 During King Rama V's reign, the king abolished the title of Maha Uparaja and hence, created the heir to the throne as the Crown Prince, son of a king who would be the next king.

 The Palace of the Crown Prince

 The palace, nicknamed "Windsor," was built by King Rama V for his first Crown Prince.
 After the princes death, the palace was used as sometime residence for members of the Royal Family while their own palaces were being built.
 During King Vajiravudh's reign, after having built Chulalongkorn University, the king gave the land to the university, and the palace became home to the university's Language Faculty, as well as administrative offices.
 The building was thoroughly used through the years, and became too expensive to repair.
 After the demolishion, the university leased it to the Ministry of Sports in 1934.
 Luang Supachalasai, the then Minister of Sports, built Siam's first National Stadium on this ground, spanning 77 rai, or about 30 acres, altogether.